EOSVR/EOSVR/README.md

 #### Abstract

-EOSVR is a virtual world based in EOS chain.
-User can enter the virtual world by iPhone, Android, PC, Mac or VR helmet.
-Use a customed virtual role to talk with other and create virtual objects.
+EOSVR is a virtual world running above EOS chain.
+People are able to access the virtual world, communicate with others, and build virtual objects together through versatile devices including iPhone, Android, PC, Mac, or VR helmet.
+EOSVR reduces the maintanance cost and enhances user experiences by utilizing the decentralizing technology.

-It has decentralized server, and decentralized regulation.
-It reduces the cost of maintain world, and user have better experience than traditional app.

 #### Background